bsaakash/EE-UQ/Examples/eeuq-0005/README.rst

 .. figure:: figures/sim.png
    :align: center
    :alt: Screenshot of a software interface titled "EE-UQ: Response of Building to Earthquake".
 The interface includes a section labeled "Building Model Generator" with options for software selection and input fields for an input script, response nodes, spatial dimension, and degrees of freedom at nodes.
 A navigation panel on the left lists categories like UQ, SIM, EVT, FEM, EDP, RV, and RES.
 At the bottom are buttons for running simulations, including "RUN", "RUN at DesignSafe", and "GET from DesignSafe".
-There is also a "Login" button on the top right corner of the window.
+There is also a "Login" button in the top right corner of the window.
    :width: 100%
    :figclass: align-center